-114. There are a number of existing long distance bus commuter services to Wellington out of the Kapiti Coast and the Hutt Valley.
+There are a number of existing long distance bus commuter services to Wellington out of the Kapiti Coast and the Hutt Valley.
 There has been an increase in informal van services from a number of locations.
 Peak hour capacity and costs of the urban rail network is becoming an issue.
 Significant increases in rail peak hour capacity will not be achieved cheaply.
 Some bus only facilities on arterial routes could be required to ensure comparable services are efficient and reliable.
-Bus or ferry services that would merely reduce rail patronage will continue to be declined registration.
+Bus or ferry services that would merely reduce rail patronage will continue to be declined registration in accordance with the requirements of the Transport Services Licensing Act 1989.